 Are you new in town?
 Here’s how to make friends in NYC.

 For some NYC newbies, a long period of adjustment lingers after arrival while others fit into the big city lifestyle almost immediately.
-Once you’ve settled in and figured out how to navigate New York via public transit, where the best locations are to hail a taxi, as well as other everyday tasks that come with life in the Big Apple, you’ll want to meet new people and hopefully bond with a few to form long-term, if not lifelong friendships.
+Once you’ve settled in and figured out how to navigate NYC via public transit, where the best locations are to hail a taxi, as well as other everyday tasks that come with life in the New York, you’ll want to meet new people and hopefully bond with a few to form long-term, if not lifelong friendships.